martinezynwa/budgetmgmt/README.md

 - [ ] Statistics per category page
 - [ ] Toggle for hiding of adding items/categories
 - [ ] fix refetchQueries after item is added/edited/deleted
+- [ ] hide popup after item gets edited
 - [ ] uncontrolled component error during item editing
-- [ ] improve the notification placement
+- [ ] improve the notification placement or maybe change the style itself
-- [ ] check that price contains numbers only
+- [ ] check that price contains numbers only? necessary?
+- [ ] popup that asks if item should be edited/deleted
 - [ ] validation for category on backend into separate component
 - [ ] add check that default categories cannot be deleted
+- [ ] some operations with items may be turned into more reducers?
+- [ ] check about linking items with user in an easier way(like in the video course)

 ---